 Syndicate leads commit to providing a written investment thesis for each of their investments and disclosing potential conflicts of interest such as warrants, advisory shares or an investment in a previous round.
 They are also required to make a significant investment in each of their syndicated deals, and to review and screen potential investors in each deal.

-Leads will need to sign a side letter making them an advisor of our fund manager, Assure Fund Management, and register as an exempt reporting advisor with FINRA.
+Leads will need to sign a side letter making them an independent contractor of AngelList Advisors, our advisor entity.

 Leads are not required to syndicate every deal they invest in.